 - Select your class from the drop down menu and click, “Schedule an Exam”.

 - Enter “Exam Details” with the information for the course and exam (“Request Type”; “Date”; “Time”; “Additional Note”).
-DRC will adjust your start accordingly, if needed.
+You must schedule the quiz/exam to occur on the same date and time as the class.
+DRC will adjust your start to avoid any course conflicts, when applicable.

 - Select “Add Exam Request” to submit your exam request.